Remote Notary Law

 How do you record a remote notarization in your notary journal?

-Depending on your state notary laws, recording remote notarizations may be required.
+Depending on your state remote notary laws, recording remote notarizations may be required.
 The same holds true for in-person notarizations.
 Not all states require the use of a journal to record notarizations so be sure to check with your specific state laws when carrying out RON’s.
 In New York State, when remote notarizations are performed, the following statement must be added to the jurat “This remote notarial act involved the use of communication technology.”

 Remote notarizations are becoming an alternate option for performing notarizations all while reaching a broader spectrum of consumers.
 More states are currently implementing this option for notarization with the changing times and advancements in technology.
-Remote Online Notarizations not only provide a convenience to the consumers but are also another great opportunity for notaries to successfully build and grow their notary business.
+Remote Online Notarizations not only provide convenience to consumers but are also another great opportunity for notaries to successfully build and grow their notary business.

 For more reference on Remote Notarization, check our Docusign’s a Guide to Remote Online Notarization.